AYER — Robert Pontbriand is Ayer’s first Town Manager.

 Pontbriand, who became Town Administrator in 2008, will serve the remaining year of his contract as Town Administrator and then seek re-appointment.

 Other changes at Town Hall include making the clerk, treasurer and tax collector, and tree warden appointed positions.
+The town clerk position, currently served by Susan Copeland, was previously part-time and included responsibilities as tax collector.
+Treasurer and tax collector is a new position that is currently hiring.

 Discussion about reorganization goes back to 2010 through a town government study, which made recommendations to increase efficiency and maximize costs.
 Having a Town Manager and a treasurer and tax collector were among those recommendations.